 Central Library is part of the Victoria Park Heritage Conservation District.
 The urgency of this situation is because, if a demolition permit is requested by the RPL Board, the public will have only 30 days to argue for the Heritage Status of this modernist gem.

-While the RPL Board has said there is no foregone conclusion, the tone of the RPL webpage, and along with comments of some civic leaders, would lead one to think that a new building is the desired outcome.
+While the RPL Board has said there is no foregone conclusion, the tone of the RPL webpage, the PDF of their Sept.
+7 presentation and media interviews, along with comments of some civic leaders, would lead one to think that a new building is the desired outcome.
 This would mean tearing down the modernist 1962 Central Library.

 Presciently, the 1962 Central Library Grand Opening program notes indicates that, if more space were needed, the vacant piece of land on the west side of the library property would allow for library expansion.
 Engineering reports indicated that it is possible to build a 3rd storey on the main building.
 More recently, the 2005 Patkau renovation of the Winnipeg Centennial Library is an excellent example of expansion.
 Friends of the Regina Public Library, and along with many individuals and organizations interested in heritage and architecture, and many long-time library users, have long promoted these options.